enesozmen/sample-web/README.md

 ## Generate Report

-Run below command at project's root directory.
+Run below command in target/allure-reports directory.
 It will create and serve reports of executed tests.

 ```bash
 allure serve allure-results